 Expand your search through:

-- Professional networking sites (Websites like LinkedIn where individuals create professional profiles, detailing their work experience, education, skills, and connections.
+- Professional networking sites (Websites like LinkedIn where people create professional profiles, detailing their work experience, education, skills, and connections.
 Expect to find career histories, professional endorsements, and contact information.)

-- Social media platforms (Websites and apps like Facebook, Twitter, Instagram, etc., where individuals share personal information, photos, videos, and opinions.
+- Social media platforms (Websites and apps like Facebook, Twitter, Instagram, etc., where people share personal information, photos, videos, and opinions.
 Expect to find personal details, interests, social connections, and public posts.)

 - Local community forums (Online platforms where residents of a specific area discuss local issues, events, and news.
 Expect to find discussions related to the community, local announcements, and potentially contact information for residents.)